teachintech90/math.code/Scratch/002-Order-Of-Operations/README.md

 ## Additional activities

-The following may be assigned by your teacher or you can choose to work through on your own.
+Your teacher will assign you some of the items below or you can choose to work through some of them on your own.
+If not sure how to do the problem or the terms used, first research and try then ask you teacher if needed.

 1.